ZG089/Re-Malwack/README.md

 > [!TIP]
 > **How does this module block ads?**
 > - It uses your system's `hosts` file systemlessly to block ads and malware by denying access for your phone to connect to them completely.

 > [!TIP]
+> **How to import my adblock setup from Bindhosts/AdAway?**
+> - **If you're coming from Bindhosts:** simply keep the module turned on, flash Re-Malwack and it will auto detect the module during install and ask you if you would like to import or no.
+> - **If you're coming from AdAway:** Export an AdAway backup file and place it in your `Downloads` folder inside your internal storage, the module will auto detect the file on installation and ask you if you would like to import or no.

+> [!TIP]